Acne-Prone Skin Care Guide: Causes, Daily Routine and Breakout Prevention Tips

 - Whiteheads are closed clogged pores.

-- Papules are small red bumps.
+- Papules are small inflamed red bumps.

-- Pustules contain visible pus.
+- Pustules are inflamed bumps that contain visible pus.

 The Ideal Daily Routine for Acne-Prone Skin

-Step 3: Lightweight Moisturizer
+- Step 3: Lightweight Moisturizer.
+Moisturizer is still essential for acne-prone skin.

-Step 3: Targeted Treatment
+- Step 3: Use a Targeted Treatment.

-Step 4: Hydrating Moisturizer
+- Step 4: Hydrating Moisturizer.

 Weekly Care for Acne-Prone Skin